ramandeep171/staging-rachinfra-19/infinys_whatsapp_blasting/readme.md

    - **WhatsApp Template** (optional) lets you select any approved template of the chosen account (currently limited to `res.partner` templates).
 Pick one whenever Meta requires a template for marketing broadcasts; leave empty to send a free-text body inside the existing 24h conversation window.
    - Choose **Recipients** = Mailing List or Manual Contacts.
    - Select the Mailing List or the Contact records, then set the **Schedule Date** (must be >= current datetime).
+   Selecting a template automatically displays a read-only preview inside the Message tab so you can verify the Meta-approved content before sending.
 3. Click **Submit to Scheduler** to move the mailing to the queue or **Send Now** to push it immediately.
 When no WAHA webhook is configured, both actions call Odoo’s native WhatsApp API and send messages through Meta Cloud.
 4. Use *Broadcasts ‣ Mailing Log* to follow the status.
 Each log entry references outgoing messages, the WhatsApp account, and any error message returned by Meta (or WAHA, if enabled).